 For use with positron emission tomography (PET) for localization of somatostatin receptor positive neuroendocrine tumors (NETs).

 Adults and Children:

 Ensure adequate hydration.
 Risk of radiation exposure.
 Should only be used by trained and experienced physicians in the safe use and handling of radionuclides to minimize radiation exposure.
+Avoid contact with infants, pregnant women during first 12hrs after administration.
 Risk for image misinterpretation and other errors.
 Pregnancy.
 Nursing mothers: interrupt for 12hrs after Netspot exposure.

 Radioactive diagnostic agent.

 Concomitant long-acting somatostatin analogs: image with Netspot PET just prior to analog dosing.
 Concomitant short-acting somatostatin analogs: may be used up to 24hrs prior to imaging with Netspot.
 May result in false negative imaging with high doses of repeated glucocorticoid administration.